iterative/dvc-studio-client/README.rst

 -------

-Distributed under the terms of the `Apache 2.0 license`_, *DVC Studio Client* is free and open source software.
+Distributed under the terms of the `Apache 2.0 license`_, *dvc-studio-client* is free and open source software.

 Issues